Sunny-Qin-0314/11-767-group-YU/labs/lab0-setup/lab0-setup.md

 ----
 4. What is your group's hardware management plan?
 For example: Where will the device(s) be stored throughout the semester?
 What will happen if a device needs physical restart or debugging?
 What will happen in the case of COVID lockdown?

-    Location: We'll keep our Jetson Nano at the MRSD Lab in the basement of NSH.
+    Location to store device: Since we both are from MRSD program, we'll keep our Jetson Nano at the MRSD Lab in the basement of NSH.
+We have been assigned an area to put all the devices.

-    Physical Operation: Yuqing and Yukun are both MRSD students, and we'll usually will stay in the MRSD Lab.
+    Physical Operation: Yuqing and Yukun are both MRSD students, and we'll usually stay in the MRSD Lab for our capstone project.
+We could get access to the device easily.

-    COVID Lockdown: MRSD Lab is large enough to maintain social distancing, so our group progress is not likely to be affected by potential lockdown.
+    COVID Lockdown: MRSD Lab is large enough to maintain social distancing, so our group progress is not likely to be affected by the potential lockdown.
+If it happens, we could also take the device home so that we could work together without going to school.

 3: Putting it all together
 ----
 5. Now, you should be able to take a picture, record audio, run a basic computer vision model, and run a basic NLP model.
 Now, write a script that pipes I/O to models.
 For example, write a script that takes a picture then runs a detection model on that image, and/or write a script that runs speech-to-text on audio, then performs classification on the resulting text.
 Include the script at the end of your lab report.

-    A: The script is in scetion 8.
+    A: We decided to run hand pose detection model on the captured image.
+The script is shown in section 8.

 6. Describe what the script you wrote does (document it.)

-    A: The script uses opencv and gstreamer to read image from camera.
-Then the script transforms the image from BGR to RGB, and is fed into mediapipe's hand detection function `hands.process(img)`.
-The detection results finally are drawn on the original image, and stored to `output.png`.
+    A: The script first uses opencv and gstreamer to read image from camera stream.
+The script then transforms the image from BGR to RGB, and fed the image into mediapipe's hand pose detection model by using `hands.process(img)` (`hands` here is the loaded pretrained model).
+The detection results are drawn on the original image, and stored to `output.png`.
+The sample result is shown below:

     ![Image + Hand Detection](output.png)